dopamine-lab/system-metrics/README.md

 - precision: ( precision of metric value. default is 2).

 ## Execute as standalone linux app.
-- cd into system-metrics directory and run:
+- cd into dope-system-metrics directory and run:
 ```bash
 sudo npm test
 ```